apache/cloudstack-www/blog/2013-04-23-apache_cloudstack_weekly_news_22.md

 <p>After a couple of false starts, it looks like the third time is the charm for the 4.0.2 release.
 Joe Brockmeier <a href="http://markmail.org/message/nfe2lyxj4mjsmxdb" class="external-link" rel="nofollow">started the third voting round on Saturday 20 April</a>, and it has quite a few +1 (binding) votes so far.
 Unless -1'ed by Tuesday morning, it will be ready for release. </p>

-<p>Chip has also <a href="http://markmail.org/thread/vfcje3fs5ilvm47c" class="external-link" rel="nofollow">started the first vote</a> for 4.1.0, which will be open for 72 hours &ndash; assuming no show-stopping defects are found, and it garners at least 3 +1 PMC votes.
+<p>Chip has also <a href="http://markmail.org/thread/vfcje3fs5ilvm47c" class="external-link" rel="nofollow">started the first vote</a> for 4.1.0, which will be open for 72 hours - assuming no show-stopping defects are found, and it garners at least 3 +1 PMC votes.
 Note that <b>everyone</b> in the CloudStack community is encouraged to test out the release candidate and cast a vote, regardless of whether the vote is "binding" or not.
 More testing is always better, and an informed -1 from a non-PMC member isn't going to be ignored when deciding whether to release or not. </p>

 <h5><a name="ApacheCloudStackWeeklyNews-22April2013-DomainAdminLimitations"></a>Domain Admin Limitations</h5>